zeppelinos/zos-docs/docs/docs/building.md

 And to finish our fix, we compile the patched contract, sync with ZeppelinOS and upgrade the proxy:

     zos upgrade Basil <proxy_address_1> --network development

-TODO: where does the proxy address comes from?

 ## Upgrading the Migratable initialize